JohnMellaley/unicorn_attractor/README.md

   - total purchase price displayed
   - payment form displayed correctly
   - Error message is displayed if required field is not entered
-  - Validation done on phone number is provided, expected correct format
+  - Validation done on phone number if provided, expected correct format
   - Invalid card will be declined
   - Expiry date error will display if month and year are earlier then this month and this year
   - Error message displayed if not correct payment information.